How to Buy Solar Panels

 Why are free solar panel schemes unfair on all consumers?

 FIT is paid for by you – all electricity customers pay a small levy on their bill to fund the scheme.
-In its first year, more than £10m was paid out.
+In 2015/16, more than £1.1bn was paid out.
 Rent-a-roof schemes mean that 'free solar' companies pocketed a chunk of that cash.

 Which? thinks that the profits from rent-a-roof schemes should be shared more fairly between the rent-a-roof company and the householder.
-We are also concerned that cash intended for householders is going elsewhere.
+We're also concerned that cash intended for householders is going elsewhere.